misingnoglic/misingnoglic.github.io/_posts/2020-07-03-using-python-to-buy-a-gift.markdown

 So this whole story started because my girlfriend asked me for a KitchenAid stand mix for her birthday.
 We saw that Costco had a really nice one on sale for $90 off, which was enough to trigger my "we need to get that price no matter what it takes" instinct.
-Unfortunately, the first day the item was available, it was sold out in store and online.
+Unfortunately, on the first day the item was available, it was sold out in-store and online.
 I tried calling every day to see if they would get it back, but every day they said they had no more.
 One day I called, and the employee mentioned that he saw it available online, which surprised me since I've checked and it previously wasn't available.
 This is when I realized